Chart Color Schemes

 Torres Strait Islands hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Torres Strait Islands has a median age of 28 years, which is significantly younger than Queensland's average of 41 years and lower than Australia's national average of 38 years.
-Compared to the rest of Queensland, Torres Strait Islands has a higher proportion of residents aged 5-14 (20.2%) but fewer residents aged 65-74 (6.2%).
+Torres Strait Islands has a median age of 28 years, which is significantly younger than the Rest of Queensland average of 41 years and also lower than the national average of 38 years.
+Compared to the Rest of Queensland, Torres Strait Islands has a higher percentage of residents aged 5-14 (20.2%) but fewer residents aged 65-74 (6.2%).
 This concentration of 5-14 year-olds is well above the national average of 12.2%.
-Post-2021 Census data shows that the 45 to 54 age group has increased from 10.1% to 11.8%, while the 35 to 44 cohort has risen from 12.8% to 14.5%.
+Post-2021 Census data shows that the 45 to 54 age group has increased from 10.1% to 11.8% of the population, while the 35 to 44 cohort has risen from 12.8% to 14.5%.
 Conversely, the 0 to 4 age group has declined from 10.9% to 8.8%, and the 15 to 24 age group has dropped from 13.6% to 11.9%.
-Demographic modeling suggests that Torres Strait Islands' age profile will evolve significantly by 2041, with the strongest projected growth in the 45 to 54 cohort (39%), adding 196 residents to reach 703.
+Demographic modeling suggests that Torres Strait Islands' age profile will change significantly by 2041, with the strongest projected growth in the 45 to 54 cohort (39%), adding 196 residents to reach 703.
 However, population declines are projected for the 15 to 24 and 5 to 14 age cohorts.